spikedoanz/spikedoanz.github.io/content/reeesume.md

 i accidentally wrote the fastest [tic-tac-toe](https://github.com/spikedoanz/tensor-tic-tac-toe) implementation in ~30 LOC.
 - written in tinygrad, runs on gpu.
-- generalizes to all 2d tic-tac-toe variants (and can be extended to higher dimensions).
+- generalizes to all 2d tic-tac-toe variants (extendedable to higher dimensions).

 i can write an [autograd engine](https://github.com/spikedoanz/weenygrad) from scratch.